Need to talk?

 We want people in the town to share their understanding, knowledge and experiences by completing a survey developed by Western Sydney University and the GroundSwell Project in Australia.

-The Hospice’s has recently spent six months working more closely with a variety of different groups and organisations in the town, and we hope this survey will help us discover what else could be done so people feel better prepared and supported.
+The Hospice, which has recently spent six months working more closely with a variety of different groups and organisations in the town, hopes the six-week survey will help them better understand the areas of strength the community has and their ability to take action and care for one another at times of dying, death, caring and grief.

 Barbara Gale, Chief Executive, said: “As a charity St Nicholas Hospice Care strives for everyone to matter in life and death.
 Alongside providing specialist care, we also want to help equip communities and people to be better able to live with dying, death, caring and grief.